 - Design software to control robotic systems for applications such as military defense and manufacturing.

-- Create robotic systems to increase production and precision in factories.
-Products may include medicine, renewable energy systems, or electric cars.
+- Design automated robotic systems to increase production and precision in biomedical and manufacturing settings.

-- Test and review robotic systems or prototypes.
+- Analyze and evaluate robotic systems or prototypes.

 - Analyze and survey laboratory robotics.